 Our Local’s Guide to Bodmin offers a wealth of insider knowledge if you’d like to know more

 The remaining 11 Areas of Outstanding Natural Beauty are found along the Cornish coastline with plenty of historical and dramatic cliffs that line the coast featuring on the list.
-If you would like to make the most of these with long walks, then you’re in luck as The South West Coast Path stretches the entire length of Cornwall’s coastline.
+If you would like to make the most of these with long walks, then you’re in luck as The South West Coast Path stretches the entire length of the county's coastline.
 Take in the stunning sights from the sky for the best views.
 Aerosaurus Balloons offer Champagne Balloon Flights in Cornwall.
 Enjoy a unique and relaxing experience with 360-degree uninterrupted vistas, then celebrate with a glass of chilled champagne on touch down.

 For some of the best hidden beaches and coves along the coast, check out our interactive map